-extensions:connect-to-inet-socket host port & optional kind [Function] Tries to open a connection to the remote host host (which may be an IP address in host order, or a string with either a host name or an IP address in dotted format) on port port.
+extensions:connect-to-inet-socket host port & optional kind Tries to open a connection to the remote host host (which may be an IP address in host order, or a string with either a host name or an IP address in dotted format) on port port.
 Returns the file descriptor of the connection.
-The optional parameter kind can be either :stream (the default) or :datagram.

-extensions:connect-to-unix-socket path & optional kind Opens a connection to the unix "adress" given by path.
+extensions:connect-to-unix-socket path & optional kind

+Opens a connection to the unix "adress" given by path.
 Returns the file descriptor of the connection.
 The type of connection is given by kind, which can be either :stream (the default) or :datagram.